Aizu Domain: Pre-Edo period

 The area of Kurokawa, later called "Wakamatsu", was under the control of the powerful Buddhist temple of Enichi-ji during the Heian period.
 However, Enichi-ji sided with the Taira clan during the Genpei War and fell into decline after the victory of Minamoto no Yoritomo.
 He awarded the territory to the Ashina clan, a powerful local samurai clan, who ruled from the Kamakura period into the Muromachi period.
 However, in the wars of the Sengoku period, the Ashina were defeated by their powerful and aggressive neighbors to the north, the Date clan.
 In 1590, Toyotomi Hideyoshi awarded the Aizu Basin to Gamō Ujisato as part of a 919,000 koku fief following the submission of Date Masamune.
 Ujisato was succeeded by his son, Gamō Hideyuki, but he fell out of favor with Hideyoshi and was transferred to Utsunomi with a reduction in his holdings to only 180,000 koku.
-The Aizu Basin was then assigned to Uesugi Kagekatsu, who ordered by Hideyoshi to relocate from his power base in Echigo Province.
+The Aizu Basin was then assigned to Uesugi Kagekatsu, who was ordered by Hideyoshi to relocate from his power base in Echigo Province.